Programming20/price_compare/README.md

 ```
 docker-compose -f docker-compose_local.yml -p local up -d --build
 ```

+NOTE: for now you NEED to use the --build argument or your new/changed code will not make it into the deploy.

 if you need to bring all of the containers down.